Al-Haqbani/z/README.md

 Passing `--docker` will include DockerHub searches alongside GitHub results.
 Run `python3 emploleaks.py --list-patterns` to display the names of all built-in leak patterns.

 If you enable **Full Repo Scan**, the GitHub searcher crawls every file in each selected repository (or the entire organization) rather than relying solely on the search API.
 This thorough mode may take significantly longer.
+Repository crawling now runs in parallel using multiple threads to speed up large org scans.
 The **Wayback Repo** option can additionally fetch archived snapshots of those files to detect secrets that were deleted from history.
 Optional switches allow scanning commit history, pull requests and employee gists too, and a **Top Leaks** mode queries GitHub for the most common API keywords like AWS, Slack, HuggingFace and Zendesk keys.
 You can adjust the maximum number of concurrent search threads with `--threads N`.
 To limit full-auto scans to certain platforms you can pass a comma-separated list with `--platforms github,gitlab,dockerhub`.